GPUs

 Check Price on Amazon

-VRAM is identical to the 5070 Ti at 16GB, so the extra $300-$500 in street pricing buys you faster compute performance and greater 4K RT headroom.
-If you can find it near $999 MSRP, it’s a strong choice.
-At current street pricing, the 5070 Ti or RX 9070 XT often make more practical sense.
+VRAM is identical to the 5070 Ti at 16GB, so the higher price buys faster compute performance and greater 4K RT headroom.
+If you find it close to $999 MSRP at a retailer sale, it’s a strong choice.
+At current street pricing, the 5070 Ti or RX 9070 XT make more practical sense for most buyers.

-NVIDIA GeForce RTX 5070 Ti — The NVIDIA Value Sweet Spot
+NVIDIA GeForce RTX 5070 Ti — NVIDIA’s Best Mid-Range Card

 NVIDIA GeForce RTX 5070 Ti (Gigabyte Gaming OC)